pypy/pypy.org/posts/2024/08/toy-knownbits.md

 rigorous approaches and failed.
-The paper [Sound, Precise, and Fast Abstract Interpretation with Tristate Numbers](https://arxiv.org/pdf/2105.05398) contains an optimality proof for the transfer functions of addition and subtraction, so we can be quite certain that they are as precise as is possible.
+The paper [Sound, Precise, and Fast Abstract Interpretation with Tristate Numbers](https://arxiv.org/pdf/2105.05398) contains an optimality proof for the transfer functions of addition and subtraction, so we can be certain that they are as precise as is possible.

 I still want to show an approach for trying to find concrete examples of